 Doppler (coherent) LIDAR

 Doppler LIDAR is used to measure the velocity of a target.
 When transmitted light reflects off a target moving towards or away from the source, the frequency of the reflected light is Doppler-shifted.
 The reflected light has a larger (“blue-shifted”) frequency if the target is moving towards the source, and smaller (“red-shifted”) frequency if the target is moving away from the source.
+The relationship between the Doppler shift and the velocity of the target relative to the source is approximately

 Direct detection LIDAR